 Most people consume much more protein than they need.
 This excess protein may make you gain weight, though.

-Ηow much protein does a banana have?
+How much protein does a banana have?

-A medium banana (7″ or 120 gr) contains 1.3 gr of protein, while a large banana (9″ or longer) contains more than 1.6 gr of protein.
+A medium banana (7″ or 120g) contains 1.3 g of protein.
+A large banana (9″ or longer) contains more than 1.6 gr of protein.

 Can you depend on banana for protein?

 Furthermore, banana isn’t a complete protein.
 Actually, it has low-quality plant-based protein.
 It lacks certain essential amino acids.
 Also, it isn’t highly bioavailable.

 Moreover, bananas has a great nutritional value.
 It contains many vitamins and minerals.
 It’s a good source of magnesium, phosphorus, potassium, zinc, copper, selenium, vitamin C, vitamin E, vitamin K and many more.